farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Emotional Flooding**: Intense emotional states that overwhelm the person's capacity to see situations realistically, often leading to impulsive actions.
 - **Paranoid Thinking**: Temporary, stress-induced states of suspiciousness or the belief that others are malevolent, without substantial evidence.
 - **Impaired Social Judgment**: Making decisions based on distorted perceptions, leading to inappropriate social interactions or conflict.
-- **Self-Destructive Behavior**: Engaging in harmful actions towards oneself based on distorted beliefs or impulses, without fully grasping the consequences.
+- **Self-Destructive Behaviour**: Engaging in harmful actions towards oneself based on distorted beliefs or impulses, without fully grasping the consequences.

 In Aaron Beck's cognitive model of BPD, an important factor in the development of BPD is cognitive bias.
 This model hypothesizes that those with BPD process information through a specific set of three schemas of themselves and others, which are: